Dubai GEM Private School, Oud Metha, Bur Dubai

 Investment in staff, the single most expensive on-going cost of any school is equally impressive.
 A mere 8% turnover of staff says what marketing speak does not need to.
 Faculty simply will not stay in schools without the school investing in them across the mix of salary, inset training and development, school conditions and, as importantly their sense of being valued.
 In their appointment of the new Head of GEMS, the school continue to follow a tradition of recruiting leadership to high international standards.

-The school’s principal, Dr. Tassos Anastasiades, is as experienced as any in Dubai, a doctor in biochemistry from Nottingham University, UK by training, with an MBA from Leicester in Educational Management.
+The school’s former principal, Dr. Tassos Anastasiades, was as experienced as any in Dubai, a doctor in biochemistry from Nottingham University, UK by training, with an MBA from Leicester in Educational Management.
 Professionally he brings 3 decade’s experience in education to the role drawn from the UK, Middle East, Africa, Cyprus and Malaysia.
 Recent roles include being Head of the British International School of Al Khobar in KSA, a co-educational English National Curriculum school where he introduced parallel stream International Baccalaureate and GCE A’ Level provision and latterly, Group Director of Quality for Innoventures Education, the owners/managers of Dubai International Academy Raffles Schools and Nurseries, Collegiate American School educating some 7,700 children in Dubai.
 Dr. Anastasiades has published extensively in the area of leadership, morale in education and structuring schools.

 “Leadership is the creation of environments that influence others to achieve group goals.
 People support a world they help create. […] We as teachers should be motivated and challenged by our work, with real enthusiasm and inspiration.
 On a personal basis, this is why I remain in education – I know that I can make a difference.”
 Dr. Tassos Anastasiades, Principal, GEM Private School Dubai

-Where investment in teaching is significant, facilities are efficient.
+Facilities are efficient.
 These include 4 computer laboratories assigned by phase – 2 at primary, 2 at secondary; dedicated e-learning centre with access to shared on-line mathematic and numerical teaching programmes accessible for use by primary and secondary school at school and home; 3 independent laboratories – science specific for physics, chemistry and biology; primary school library, secondary school library; multi-purpose hall used for assemblies, performing arts and indoor sorts; 3 dedicated art rooms by phase; free-flow internal and external shaded areas for play; prayer room and 2 medical centres.

 The school leverages the ‘Iranian Club’, adjacent to the school, for comprehensive sporting provision including swimming pools (and a learner’s pool), sports oval and courts.